Interstate Commerce Commission: History

-Relationship between regulatory body and the regulated

-A friendly relationship between the regulators and the regulated is evident in several early civil rights cases.
-Throughout the South, railroads had established segregated facilities for sleeping cars, coaches and dining cars.
-At the same time, the plain language of the Act (forbidding "undue or unreasonable preference" as well as "personal discrimination") could be read as an implied invitation for activist regulators to chip away at racial discrimination.

-In at least two landmark cases, however, the Commission sided with the railroads rather than with the African-American passengers who had filed complaints.
-In both Mitchell v.
-United States (1941) and Henderson v.
-United States, the Supreme Court took a more expansive view of the Act than the Commission.
-In 1962, the ICC banned racial discrimination in buses and bus stations, but it did not do so until several months after a binding pro-integration Supreme Court decision Boynton v.
-Virginia and the Freedom Rides (in which activists engaged in civil disobedience to desegregate interstate buses).

 Criticism

 The limitation on railroad rates in 1906-07 depreciated the value of railroad securities, a factor in causing the panic of 1907.

 Some economists and historians, such as Milton Friedman assert that existing railroad interests took advantage of ICC regulations to strengthen their control of the industry and prevent competition, constituting regulatory capture.

 Economist David D. Friedman argues that the ICC always served the railroads as a cartelizing agent and used its authority over other forms of transportation to prevent them, where possible, from undercutting the railroads.

 In March 1920, the ICC had Eben Moody Boynton, the inventor of the Boynton Bicycle Railroad, committed as a lunatic to an institution in Washington, D.C.
 Boynton's monorail electric light rail system, it was reported, had the potential to revolutionize transportation, superseding then-current train travel.
 ICC officials said that they had Boynton committed because he was "worrying them to death" in his promotion of the bicycle railroad.
 Based on his own testimony and that of a Massachusetts congressman, Boynton won release on May 28, 1920, overcoming testimony of the ICC's chief clerk that Boynton was virtually a daily visitor at ICC offices, seeking Commission adoption of his proposal to revolutionize the railroad industry.